Pope Stephen II

-Pope Stephen II (Stephanus II; 714 – 26 April 757) was born a Roman aristocrat and member of the Orsini family.
-Stephen was the bishop of Rome from 26 March 752 to his death on 26 April 757.
+Pope Stephen II (Stephanus II; 714 – 26 April 757) was the bishop of Rome from 752 until his death in 757.
 Stephen II marks the historical delineation between the Byzantine Papacy and the Frankish Papacy.
 During Stephen's pontificate, Rome was facing invasion by the Lombards when Stephen II went to Paris to seek assistance from Pepin the Short.
 Pepin defeated the Lombards and made a gift of land to the pope, eventually leading to the establishment of the Papal States.

+Early life

+Stephen was born in Rome, Exarchate of Italy, Eastern Roman Empire.
+He was a member of the Orsini family.

 Election

 In 751, the Lombard king Aistulf captured the Exarchate of Ravenna, and turned his attention to the Duchy of Rome.
 Stephen, a Roman aristocrat and member of the Orsini family, was selected on 26 March 752 to succeed Pope Zachary following the recent death of Pope-elect Stephen.

 Lombard threat

 Relations were very strained in the mid-8th century between the papacy and the Eastern Roman emperors over the support of the Isaurian dynasty for iconoclasm.
 Likewise, maintaining political control over Rome became untenable as the Eastern Roman Empire itself was beset by the Abbasid Caliphate to the south and Bulgars to the northwest.
 Constantinople could send no troops, and Emperor Constantine V Copronymus, in answer to the repeated requests for help of the new pope, Stephen II, could only offer him the advice to act in accordance with the ancient policy of Rome, to pit some other Germanic tribe against the Lombards.

 Stephen turned to Pepin the Short, the king of the Franks who had recently defeated the Muslim Umayyad invasion of Gaul.
 He traveled to Paris to plead for help in person against the surrounding Lombard and Muslim threats.
 On 6 January 754, Stephen re-consecrated Pepin as king.
 In return, Pepin assumed the role of ordained protector of the Church and set his sights on the Lombards, as well as addressing the threat of Islamic Al-Andalus.
 Pepin invaded Italy twice to settle the Lombard problem and delivered the territory between Rome and Ravenna to the papacy, but left the Lombard kings in possession of their kingdom.